 Absolutely not.
-Although it does appear as if you are looking directly at components within the wall cavity, but what you are actually seeing are the temperature differentials on the surface of the wall due to material or moisture conducting its temperatures directly onto the wall that is being scanned.
-And...infrared camera’s can not see through clothing or windows either.
+Although it does appear as if you are looking directly at components through the wall cavity, but what you are actually seeing are the temperature differentials on the surface of the wall caused by concealed objects behind the wall.
+These concealed objects are simply conducting a different temperature onto the area being scanned.
+Thermal Imaging reveals sensitive information about whats going on inside the surface that is being scanned.

 Is infrared Thermography safe?